ianawilliams/auto-complete/README.md

 # Auto Complete Component

-Demo of a Vue component for auto complete search
+Demo of a Vue component for auto complete search.
+Styles built with SCSS.

 | Props      | Type | Default | Description |
 | ----------- | ----------- | ----------- | ----------- |